kreelsama/InspectorTraceHandler/README.md

 **Set header manually**

-This is quite necessary because at least three attributes (number of traces, trace encoding, samples per length) are needed for building a valid header.
+This is quite necessary because at least three attributes (number of traces, trace encoding, samples per trace) are needed for building a valid header.

 Number of traces will be calculated and incremented automatically thus no need to set.
-Trace encoding (SC) and samples per traces (NS) are required to set when dealing with headerless tracefiles.
+Trace encoding (SC) and samples per trace (NS) are required to set when dealing with headerless tracefiles.

 ```python
 handler.set_attribute(